Ngawi (town): Elementary schools

-In general, the education sector in Ngawi City is still dominated by public schools, especially at the elementary level.
-Public elementary school are spread across all sub-districts and villages through the president instruction elementary school (SD Inpres) program, but among these public schools there are a few private elementary school.
-The total number of public and private primary schools in Ngawi City reaches thirty-six buildings.Meanwhile, there are eight school buildings in total for Islamic elementary school in Ngawi District of the city.The following are the names of elementary schools in Ngawi town District:
+In general, the education sector in Ngawi town is still dominated by public schools, especially at the elementary level.
+Public elementary school are spread across all districts and villages through the president instruction elementary school (SD Inpres) program, but among these public schools there are a few private elementary school.
+The total number of public and private primary schools in Ngawi City reaches thirty-six buildings.Meanwhile, there are eight school buildings in total for Islamic elementary school in Ngawi District.The following are the names of elementary schools in Ngawi town District: